30 January 2020

 Weeks in top 150: 8 weeks

 I didn't know this one at the time.
 I can't tell you much about Gail, other than she's American, and was in David Bowie's band for the last 20 years of his life.
 This song was biggest on the Vic/Tas state chart, where it reached number 69.
-It also peaked at number 76 in the UK.
+It also peaked at number 78 (number 76 on the compressed chart) in the UK in September 1988.

 Number 146 "Forever Now" by The Reels